You are here:

 Cryopyrin.
 A protein involved in regulating inflammation and programmed cell death.

 Deficiency of the interleukin-1 receptor antagonist (DIRA).
 An autoinflammatory disease caused by a deficiency of the protein interleukin-1 receptor antagonist.

 Familial Mediterranean fever (FMF).
-An autoinflammatory disease characterized by a mutation in the gene that codes for pyrin.
+An autoinflammatory disease caused by mutations in the MEFV gene.

 Immune system.
 A complex network of specialized cells and organs that work together to defend the body against attacks by foreign invaders, such as bacteria and viruses.

 Innate immune system.
 The part of the immune system that is more primitive.
 It employs types of white blood cells called granulocytes and monocytes to destroy harmful substances.

 Neonatal onset multisystem inflammatory disease (NOMID).
 An autoinflammatory disease associated with mutations in a gene called NLRP3 (formerly known as CIAS1) in approximately 60 percent of patients with the disease.